Violet "Teacup Flower"

 When the seedlings are 2 months old, you may carefully pull them and transplant them, however i recommend simply cutting off any slower ones, and leaving 1 strong seedling in each pot.

 Fertilizing -- Feed weekly with a small amount of dilute liquid fertilizer (1/8 strength).
 Hydroponic fertilizer is ideal for young seedlings, because it is easily absorbed and contains all essential nutrients.
-After 6-8 weeks, you may switch to a granular fertilizer that contains micronutrients (I use this).
-Or continue feeding weekly with liquid fertilizer at 1/8 strength.
+After 3 months, you may switch to a granular fertilizer that contains micronutrients.

 Watering -- Aim to keep the soil evenly moist (but not constantly soggy).
 Don't let the soil dry out completely.